Historic Inner City of Paramaribo (Suriname)

 The fort protecting Paramaribo was renamed Fort Zeelandia in honor of the Dutch province that had financed Crijnssen’s fleet.
 (The town was also renamed New Middelburg but the name did not catch on with the inhabitants).

 Laid out from 1683 on a grid pattern along an axis running northwest from Fort Zeelandia, the main streets follow shell ridges which provided a naturally drained base for building.
 At the end of the 18th century, Dutch engineering and town planning skills enabled the town to be extended over marshy land to the north.

 Composed of mainly wooden buildings, the plain and symmetrical architectural style illustrating the gradual fusion of Dutch and other European architectural and later North American influences as well as elements from Creole culture, reflects the multi-cultural society of Suriname.

 Important elements in the townscape include:

-Fort Zeelandia built in 1667 and the large public park (Garden of Palms) behind it
+Fort Zeelandia, built in 1667, with a large public park (Garden of Palms)

 wide, tree-lined streets and open spaces

 Presidential Palace (1730), built in stone but with a wooden upper floor

 Ministry of Finance (1841), a monumental brick structure with classical portico and clock tower

 Reformed Church (1837), in Neoclassical style

 Gothic Revival Roman Catholic Cathedral (1885), built in wood